DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 about the eight o'clock position, very close to the foot nearest the Power switch.
 Something thin, like a paperclip, is needed.

+There's a removable, rectangular, plastic cover in the middle of the bottom.
+To remove it:

+1) Turn the device over so that its bottom is on top.

+2) Press gently down on the cover and slide it toward the side where the Power switch is.

+3) Lift the end of the cover that's toward the side where the earphone jack is.

+Be careful if you remove the cover because the underside of a circuit board will be exposed.
+Removing the cover is how to gain access to the
+following:

+* The Micro-SD card slot.
+  It's in the corner that's toward the back and toward the side where the earphone jack is.
+The open end of the slot is toward the side where the Power switch is.
+To insert a card, gently press it in until you hear a click.
+To remove a card, gently press it until you hear a click, and then allow the slot's internal spring to push it out.

+* The SIM card slot.
+  It's in the corner that's toward the front and toward the side where the Power switch is.
+To gain access to the actual slot, lift the end of its cover that's toward the back.
+As with most SIM card slot covers, it's fairly flimsy so be gentle.

 .. topic:: Technical Information

   * Battery: Lithium Polymer, 4 Volt, 5.6 Amp Hours, not user accessible